BANKA2017/translator-utils/README.md

 Because of `CORS policy`, you can only use `GoogleBrowserTranslate`, `MicrosoftBrowserTranslator` or `SogouBrowserTranslator` in browser.

 `YandexBrowserTranslate` is supported in browser, but predicted service is **NOT** supported, so you can't set `source` to `auto` in function calling.

+`GoogleBrowserTranslateV2` is also supported in browser, but the source can not be set to `auto`.

 ## Nodejs